Copper units of pressure: Comparing units

-While CUP and LUP numbers were intended to be comparable to the crushing power of a given pressure in psi (lbf/in2), the numbers are not equivalent.
-Since a longer duration, lower pressure pulse can crush the cylinder as much as a shorter duration, higher pressure pulse, CUP and LUP pressures frequently register lower than actual peak pressures (as measured by a transducer) by up to 20%.
-For example, the SAAMI maximum pressure for the 7.62×51mm is given as 52,000 psi (CUP), or 62,000 psi (430 MPa); the .45-70, on the other extreme, is listed as 28,000 in both CUP and psi (190 MPa).
-SAAMI standards for a given cartridge may be expressed in CUP units, LUP units, or in standard units of pressure (psi or MPa).
+While CUP and LUP numbers were intended to be comparable to the crushing power of a given pressure, the numbers are not equivalent.
+Since a longer duration, lower pressure pulse can crush the cylinder as much as a shorter duration, higher pressure pulse, CUP and LUP pressures frequently register lower than actual peak pressures (as measured by a transducer) by up to 20 %.
+For example, the SAAMI maximum pressure for the 7.62×51 mm is given as 430 MPa; the .45-70, on the other extreme, is listed as 190 MPa.
+SAAMI standards for a given cartridge are expressed in MPa.

-Although no accurate conversion formulas are possible, for converting between true pressures and crusher indicated pressures, linearized approximation conversion equations do exist over narrow ranges of pressures for estimating piezo pressure readings given crusher pressures.
+Although no accurate conversion formulas are possible, for converting between true pressures and crusher indicated pressures, linearised approximation conversion equations do exist over narrow ranges of pressures for estimating piezo pressure readings given crusher pressures.

 For example, Denton Bramwell has published a conversion approximation formula, covering only SAAMI crusher pressures between 28,000 and 54,000 CUP: